sec-fortress/secfortress.github.io/content/whoami.md

 ### ✨ Future plans

 I plan to pursue in the field of Cloud Security and Penetration Testing.
-My goal, is never to be the best but to always keep learning, improving, and making a meaningful impact in the field of cybersecurity.
+My goal, is never to be the best but to always keep learning, improving, and making a meaningful impact in the field of Cyber security.

 “The only way to do great work is to love what you do.” – Steve Jobs